Continuous Flow Production: A Complete Guide

-• Advantages and challenges to continuous flow production systems
+- Advantages and challenges to the continuous production methods

-• Process flow design, quality control mechanisms, and relevant industry examples
+- Process flow design, quality control (QC) mechanisms, and relevant industry examples

 Core Characteristics of Continuous Flow Manufacturing

-How do you know if continuous production is right for your organization?
-An even better question is, how do you know if continuous production is right for your product?
-It’s a better question because there are three main characteristics of operations that fit into a continuous production model:
+How do you know if continuous production is right for your product?
+There are three main characteristics of operations that fit into a continuous production model:

 How do you know your standardized processes are being done right the first time?
 Check out our whitepaper: Improve Production Quality with Layered Process Audits